 The jurors for the 2014 competition will be announced in February, 2014.

 When will I know if I won?

-Award announcements will be made during the MAD Festival Awards Ceremony, from 3:30 – 5:30 on Friday, April 19.
+Award announcements will be made during the MAD Festival Awards Ceremony, on the morning of Friday, April 11.
 The ceremony will take place in College Hall on the campus of West Liberty University.

 What are the prizes?

 Best of show winner for High School students will receive a new Apple I-Pad mini.

 Best of show winner for West Liberty University students will receive a new Apple I-Pad mini.